-I am Head of School of Science and the Environment and am committed to fostering an excellent research and teaching culture in an enabling environment.
+I am Professor of Environmental Education and Head of School of Science and the Environment and am committed to fostering an excellent research and teaching culture in an enabling environment.

 I am Vice Chair of the Committee of Heads of Environmental Sciences (the education committee of the Institution of Environmental Sciences, IES), a Chartered Environmentalist (CEnv), a Fellow of the Leadership Foundation for Higher Education and a Principal Fellow of the Higher Education Academy.